Associate 212 335 2961 email@example.com

 Rachel’s pro bono efforts have focused on representing individual clients in family court and immigration matters.
 Specifically, she has represented minors in guardianship and custody proceedings, as well as in related immigration matters.
 In connection with these representations, Rachel has acted as first-chair attorney in both status conferences and merits hearings.
 She has also drafted and submitted petitions, motion papers, and government applications on behalf of her clients.

-Prior to joining Walden Macht & Haran LLP, Rachel practiced law for over six years in the award-winning litigation department of Gibson, Dunn & Crutcher, LLP.
+Prior to joining Walden Macht & Haran, Rachel practiced law for over six years in the award-winning litigation department of a large global law firm.

 Rachel received a J.D. in 2010 from Fordham University School of Law, where she served as an editor and competitor on the Fordham Moot Court Board and a staff member on the Fordham Urban Law Journal.
 She earned her Bachelor of Science degree in Human Development from Cornell University in 2007.